 - Once it gets dark chickens are seriously sedated

-- You can feed them back their own egg shells for calcium (just crush them up small)
+- You can feed them back their own egg shells for calcium (just crush them up very small – no need to cook them first like some people suggest)

 - Don’t let them see you take their eggs, they will start to hide them and you’ll find yourself in a daily egg hunt